kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 In the modified configuration, the lateral load transfer distribution moves rearward +14.3%.
 This is a 28.9% relative increase compared to the stock configuration.
-Our subjective evaluation suggests the modified configuration has a very aggressive handling balance.
+Our subjective on-track evaluation suggests the modified configuration has a very aggressive handling balance.
 This observation is correlated with change in the lateral load transfer distribution.

 The roll stiffness distribution does not capture the effect of the roll centre.
-While the directionality is correct, it suggests a change that is about half the magnitude suggested by the lateral load transfer distribution.
+While the directionality of the metric is correct, it suggests a change that is about half the magnitude suggested by the lateral load transfer distribution.

 The spring rate and wheel rate distributions are limited to vertical dynamics only, so the effect of the increased rear anti-roll bar diameter is not